DIY Book Page Bird Nests

 6. Take the group of strips and carefully adhere them to the first circle of strips on the nest, making sure to place this group of strips slightly higher than the first set.
 This is how you build the sides of your nest.
 It takes a little careful finessing.
 Leave loose ends sticking out – you can trim any ends that are too long though.

-You can line the inside of the nests with leftover book page strips, using glue dots to adhere.
+You can line the inside of the nests with leftover book page strips, using glue dots to adhere the skinny strips to each other.
+To make bigger nests, just create a bigger circle for the base.

 I don’t know which I like more … the little birds or the nests.

-If you’re not particularly crafty, you can stuff a small pot with the book page strips to imitate a nest.
-I folded the strips accordian style before stuffing into my pot.
+If you’re not particularly crafty, you can stuff a small pot with the book page strips to imitate a nest, just make them a little wild looking when you put them inside.
+I folded the strips accordion style before stuffing into my pot.
 Then simply place a bird or decorative eggs on top.

 This is a fun vignette to pull together for a dining table.
 You can make additional nests for each place setting and add a name tag, if desired.
-Or simply place the book page bird nests anywhere in your home where you want to add a bit of whimsy!
+Or simply place the DIY Book Page Bird Nests anywhere in your home where you want to add a bit of whimsy!

 You might also like some of my other projects …